adde88/ManaToolkit/README.md

 Installation:
 -----------------
+TETRA:
-Create folder: /pineapple/modules/ManaToolkit
+Create a folder: /pineapple/modules/ManaToolkit
+Copy all these files to that folder.

+NANO:
+Create a folder: /sd/modules/ManaToolkit
-Copy all files to said folder.
+Copy all these files to that folder.
-Done.
+You then need to sym-link that folder: ln -s /sd/modules/ManaToolkit /pineapple/modules/ManaToolkit Done.

 Disclaimer